lorenzo2beretta/Quadratic_Min-Cost_Flow/README.md

 # Quadratic_Min-Cost_Flow

-**This project is under development, please do not trust its content.**

 This report is devoted to the project of "Computational Mathematics for learing and data analysis", prof. Frangioni and Poloni, UniPi 2018/19.

-This is a solver for quadratic separable min-cost flow problem.
-It exploits a dual approach through KKT conditions reducing the problem to a linear system of the form Sx = b where S is a symmetric structured matrix.
+This is an implementation of Conjugate Gradient method employed to solve quadratic separable min-cost flow problem.
+It exploitsa dual approach through KKT conditions reducing the problem to a linear system of the form Sx = b where S is a symmetric structured matrix.
-Then it employs the conjugate gradient method exploiting the strucutre of S to efficiently solve it.

-This work is enriched with some experminetal benchmark assessing its feasibiity in practice.
+How to use this code?

+You can find all the relevant methods in cg.py, they are well documented.
+Moreover you can find some utility function in test.py, basically they are function I employed to automate experimentation tasks.

+You can find attached, within folder graph, some graphs in DIMACS format employed in experimentations.
+Moreover you can find data1.csv and data2.csv containing experiment's results.